 Eating fresh raw vegetables, while healthy, puts a lot of roughage into your digestive tract.
 By cooking them, though, you lose some of their nutrients.
 Juicing maintains the nutrients and lets you consume more.
 In addition, juicing advocates claim the practice:

 Fresh fruits and vegetables contain lots of healthy fiber, which is one of the benefits of eating them.
 Juicing removes most if not all of the fiber, and your body needs fiber to stay regular.
 While lots of fiber does stress your digestive system, our bodies have evolved over the millennia to be able to handle it.
-Not enough fiber causes a host of other problems, including constipation, unexplained weight gain and an increased risk of colon cancer.
+Not enough fiber causes a host of other problems, including constipation, unexplained weight gain, and some say perhaps even an increased risk of colon cancer.

 When you remove the fiber from your fruit and vegetables, you’re left with the vitamins and nutrients, as well as large amounts of natural sugar and calories.
 These aren’t the empty calories from soda, but they are calories nonetheless — and more calories than you probably realize.
 A juicing diet can lead to weight gain and an increased risk of diabetes.